serverless/dashboard/node/packages/aws-lambda-otel-extension/test/README.md

 - `SLS_TEST_EXTENSION_INTERNAL_LOG` - In context of the internal extension, log payloads instead of sending them to the external extension
 - `SLS_TEST_EXTENSION_EXTERNAL_NO_EXIT` - In context of the external extension, do not exit the process after shutdown phase
 - `SLS_TEST_EXTENSION_REPORT_TYPE` - Set to `json` to pass reports in direct JSON format instead of Protobuf
-- `SLS_TEST_EXTENSION_REPORT_DESTINATION` - Telemetry reports normally are sent to the Console ingestion servers, with this variable this can be overriden:
+- `SLS_TEST_EXTENSION_REPORT_DESTINATION` - Telemetry reports normally are sent to the Console ingestion servers, with this variable this can be overridden:
   - Set to `s3://<bucket>//<root-key>` to send reports to S3 bucket
   - Set to `log` to just log reports into process stdout